ardriveapp/ardrive-cli/README.md

     my-font.ttf
 ```

 This is effectively hosting a web page on ArDrive.
 See our [example manifest web page][example-manifest-webpage].
-You can find out more about Arweave path manifests [here][arweave-manifest]

 ### Create New Drive and Upload Folder Pipeline Example<a id="create-upload-pipeline"></a>